javiearth/git-course/git-course.md

 Be sure that the e-mail you write between the double quotes is one verified in the platform where the repository is located (GitHub, GitLab, etc).

 The terminal will ask for a passphrase, you can just press enter if you don't want to add it.
 Then will ask for a directory to save the ssh key, you can press enter again to save it in the default directory (something similar to /username/home).
-After that, a .ssh directory is created in the directory you chose (the dot mean it is a hidden directory).
+After that, a .ssh directory is created in the directory you chose (the dot means it is a hidden directory).

 **Add the key to the agent**